 Do you ever feel like you are so stuck in your little bubble of a life that you don’t even consider anyone else outside of it?
-Like no one even exists outside of your bubble and everyone that does lives exactly like you do – because, honestly, what other way is there??
-It is so easy to get consumed when you are in CRNA school, as it sucks up every second of your time.
-Sometimes I forget to come up for air every now and then, and make sure the people outside of my bubble are ok.
+Like no one even exists outside of your bubble and make sure the people outside of my bubble are ok.

 Keeping that in mind, I tend to think that every hospital in every state in every country functions the same way.
 Everyone uses the same medications and the same equipment.
 Everyone practices anesthesia the exact same way.
 Because, again, what other way is there?

-Going to a third world country was eye opening, earth shattering, and humbling.
-I can now confidently tell you that there are very few things that are, in fact, the same with the practice of anesthesia.
-Our group brought a lot of our own tools and equipment so it would be familiar to us.
+Going to a third world country was eye opening, earth shattering, and equipment so it would be familiar to us.
 But watching our native anesthesiologist perform anesthesia was very different.
 Not that he isn’t providing just as good of care, just that it is different.